horowest/Spring-and-Hibernate-notes/setup-dev-environment/README.md

 2. Unzip and copy all the `/lib/*.jar` files to the project's `WebContent/WEB-INF/lib` directory.
 3. Copy [`javax.servlet.jsp.jstl-1.2.1.jar`](./spring-mvc-demo/lib/javax.servlet.jsp.jstl-1.2.1.jar) and [`javax.servlet.jsp.jstl-api-1.2.1.jar`](./spring-mvc-demo/lib/javax.servlet.jsp.jstl-api-1.2.1.jar) to the project's `WebContent/WEB-INF/lib` directory.

-`Note` WEB-INF/lib is a special directory.
-Fikes places in this directory are automatically added to Java Build Path / Classpath.
+`Note` ``WEB-INF/lib`` is a special directory.
+Files places in this directory are automatically added to Java Build Path / Classpath.
 This is as per Java Servlet Specification.
 No need to manually configure Build Path / Classpath.

 ### Setup Config Files